Essential oils for MRSA and Staph Infections

 Sometimes, Staph or MRSA may not respond to a single oil.
 It’s best to try another type of oil, or move to a blended oil.
 Blends combine the benefits of several different essential oils into a single, easy to use mixture.
 Oils with complementary constituents or properties can be combined to target specific types of infections and work in synergistic ways.
 Blends can also provide secondary benefits, such as tissue healing and enhanced immune response properties.

-One of my favorite blended oils that has shown great success against MRSA skin infections and internal infections contains wild-crafted and/or organic oils of Clove, Nutmeg, Thyme, Rosalina, Ravensara and Rosemary.
+One of Michelle Moore’s favorite blended oils that has shown great success against MRSA skin infections and internal infections contains wild-crafted and/or organic oils of Clove, Nutmeg, Thyme, Rosalina, Ravensara and Rosemary.

 Because of the complex chemistry of these plant extracts and how they effect each other, most blending is best left to experienced formulators.
 A knowledgeable formulator knows how to bring out the desired properties in a blend while avoiding unwanted and potentially dangerous interactions.

-If you’d like to know my favorite source of medicinal quality oils that have a great track record against MRSA and Staph, please contact me here.
+If you’d like to know Michelle’s favorite source of medicinal quality oils that have a great track record against MRSA and Staph, please contact her here.

 How are oils used for infection support?